Home » Gardening » Fall Porch Decor and Outdoor Decorating Ideas

 Fall Porch Decor - Chippy white vintage basket with pumpkins

 Since my porch is small, I utilize the stairs too.
 This little vignette is situated on the porch stairs.
-I love the rays of late afternoon sun gleaming through the mums.
+The white mums are a real standout with the rays of late afternoon sun gleaming through them.

 Fall Porch Decor at Gingham Gardens